MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

     :::image type="content" source="media/People-panel-single-room-2412.png" alt-text="Screenshot of the Mesh app showing the people panel in a single room event.":::

     **Multi-room events**
+    For Multi-room events, you'll be able to switch between the People tab and the Additional rooms tab

     :::image type="content" source="media/People-panel-multi-room-2412.png" alt-text="Screenshot of Mesh app showing the people panel expanded in a multi-room event.":::

 ### Larger events supported

-Multi-room events now support up to 330 people, up from the previous limit of 200.
+Multi-room events now support up-to 330 people, up from the previous limit of 200.

 ## Version 5.2411.XX